28.13: Regulation of the Cell Cycle by Protein Kinases

 Figure \(\PageIndex{17}\): Graphs of CDK1* activity vs time for n1 values of 1, 4 and 8

-Finally, we observe oscillatory behavior in the activity of CDK1*, but only for higher values of the Hill coefficient (n1 = 4 and 8).
+Finally, we observe oscillatory behavior in CDK1*activity, but only at higher values of the Hill coefficient (n1 = 4 and 8).

-Other models can produce oscillation, but this one seems perhaps most comprehensible to students who have studied mass action equations along with Hill binding and kinetic equations.
-The three-component system described in Model 3 is of course embedded in a large pathway of inputs and outputs so other factors most likely affect the oscillatory behavior.
+Other models can produce oscillations, but this one seems perhaps the most comprehensible to students who have studied mass-action equations, Hill binding, and kinetic equations.
+Of course, the three-component system described in Model 3 is embedded within a larger pathway of inputs and outputs, so other factors likely affect the oscillatory behavior.